-Although ParaS2SBench provides automatic fitness scores, the scoring process is slow: it requires a reasoning-based speech-to-text LLM and ChatGPT API calls, so even a small batch of responses takes several minutes.
-This makes typical online RL training impractical when rewards are computed directly from the benchmark evaluation pipeline, and also makes it prohibitively expensive to construct a large-scale preference dataset for direct preference optimization (DPO)~\cite{rafailov2023direct}.
-To address this, we design a three-stage online RL framework that uses a reward model to approximate the benchmark pipeline and employs GRPO~\cite{shao2024deepseekmath}.
-Figure~\ref{figure:benchmark}~(b) illustrates the framework.

-We use Kimi-Audio~\cite{ding2025kimi} as the base model $\theta_{\text{base}}$\footnote{Since it exhibits high intelligence and strong dialogue capabilities~\cite{chen2024voicebench} and is fully open-sourced.
-We do not use Qwen2.5-Omni~\cite{xu2025qwen2} because its speech tokenizer is not released, making S2S fine-tuning infeasible.}, while the framework can be applied to any LM-based S2S model.
+We design a three-stage online RL framework that uses a reward model to approximate the automatic judge and employs GRPO~\citep{shao2024deepseekmath}.
+We use Kimi-Audio~\citep{ding2025kimi} as the base model $\theta_{\text{base}}$\footnote{Since it exhibits high intelligence and strong dialogue capabilities~\citep{chen2024voicebench} and is fully open-sourced.
+We do not use Qwen2.5-Omni~\citep{xu2025qwen2} because its speech tokenizer is not released, making S2S fine-tuning infeasible.}, while the framework can be applied to any LM-based S2S model.
 For Kimi-Audio, the audio input $w_i$, text input $c_i$, audio output $w_o$, and text output $c_o$ are preprocessed and organized into four token streams: $a_i, t_i \in \mathbb{Z}^{L_i}$ and $a_o, t_o \in \mathbb{Z}^{L_o}$.
 The input streams $(a_i, t_i)$ are padded to the same length $L_i \in \mathbb{Z}$, and the output streams to $L_o \in \mathbb{Z}$.
 The input embeddings of the audio and text streams are summed before being fed into the Transformer, and from the middle of the model, two prediction heads predict the next token for each stream.

 For inference, output audio and text tokens are sampled auto-regressively $(a_o, t_o) \sim \pi_{\theta}(O~ |~ a_i,t_i)$.
 Audio tokens are decoded into the sampled waveform with a flow-matching decoder: $w_o = \rho(a_o)$.